 I have written and produced science museum exhibits and demonstrations, created short television spots teaching science, trained college faculty on creating online classes, led an educational and multimedia technology department, and been the Vice-President of Information Services/Chief Information Officer for the largest community college in Tennessee.

-My training is through Such A Voice with Glad Klassen as my coach and Tara Rao as my demo producer.
-In addition to on-going work with SAV, I also continue my training and education with a wide variety of voice professionals such voice acting sessions with Sara Sherman and Elley-Ray Hennessey, audiobook workshops with Sean Pratt and Scott Brick and a masterclass with Marc Cashman and Dan Musselman, and e-Learning training with Carrie Olsen.
+My training started through Such A Voice with Glad Klassen as my coach and Tara Rao as my demo producer.
+In addition to on-going work with SAV, I continue my training and education with a wide variety of voice professionals such voice acting sessions with Sara Sherman and Elley-Ray Hennessey, audiobook workshops with Sean Pratt and Scott Brick and a masterclass with Marc Cashman and Dan Musselman, and e-Learning training with Carrie Olsen.
 I have completed an Intensive Mini-Course in Medical Narration with Debbie Irwin and will continue work in that specialization in 2024.

 I have a home studio and, thanks to my experience in creating multimedia productions for courses and performance spaces, I can produce and edit my own recordings.
 And, if you are interested, I have a Touch Portal app I created to make my booth recording with Twisted Wave more efficient.

 Please reach out and let me know more about your project or voiceover needs.You can find me on LinkedIn and Mastodon.